 BACPAR is a Professional Network of the Chartered Society of Physiotherapy (CSP).
-It was founded in 1993 to provide a nationwide network for physiotherapists involved in the specialist field of amputation and prosthetic rehabilitation .
+It was founded in 1993 to provide a nationwide network for physiotherapists involved in the specialist field of limb absence and prosthetic rehabilitation .

 BACPAR supports the promotion of evidence based practice and research, is committed to education, and provides a network for the dissemination of best practice in pursuit of excellence and equity, whilst maintaining cost effectiveness